serenalwang/serenalwang.github.io/index.md

 Email: `serenalwang (at) berkeley.edu`

 ### News
-- **February 26-27, AAAI 2024**: Co-organizing the [Workshop on AI for Education: Bridging Innovation and Responsibility](https://ai4ed.cc/workshops/aaai2024) to be held at AAAI 2024 in Vancouver!
+- **February 26-27, AAAI 2024**: Excited to be co-organizing the [Workshop on AI for Education: Bridging Innovation and Responsibility](https://ai4ed.cc/workshops/aaai2024) to be held at AAAI 2024 in Vancouver!

 - **December 14, CIRM**: Presented at the Centre International de Rencontres Mathematiques (CIRM) as part of the conference, [From Matchings to Markets.
 A tale of Mathematics, Economics and Computer Science](https://conferences.cirm-math.fr/2879.html)!